crdroidandroid/android_packages_apps_crDroidMusic/README.md

 ## License

-Phonograph is released under the GNU General Public License v3.0 (GPLv3), which can be found here: [License](LICENSE.txt)
+Music is released under the GNU General Public License v3.0 (GPLv3), which can be found here: [License](LICENSE.txt)